 NANOTECHNOLOGY

 NEW-GEN is a futuristic utopia where human beings, alien creatures, and mechanical life forms co-exist in harmony.
 Built with nanotechnology by a scientist and explorer from Earth, NEW-GEN weaves nature and technology together into a sustainable paradise.
-But a nanotech war has erupted - begun by an exiled genius and now both NEW-GEN and Earth are threatened with annihilation.
+But a nano-tech war has erupted - begun by an exiled genius and now both NEW-GEN and Earth are threatened with annihilation.

-Nanotecnology is already transforming out world.
+Nanotechnology is already transforming out world.
 Microscopic machines manipulate matter, rearranging atoms to solve mankind's problems:

-Nanomedicine - Nanobots serve as a mechanical immune system, repairing, healing, and curing any illness, injury, or disease.
+Nano-medicine - Nanobots serve as a mechanical immune system, repairing, healing, and curing any illness, injury, or disease.

-Environmental repair - Nanobots scrubcarbon dioxide from the atmosphere, break down water pollutants, and provide oxygen via artificial photosynthesis.
+Environmental repair - Nanobots scrub carbon dioxide from the atmosphere, break down water pollutants, and provide oxygen via artificial photosynthesis.

 Future bio-enhancement - Jump higher, run longer, adapt to new climate.